Optimistic Lock Plugin

 ,saveOrUpdate(entity)

-(version >= 3.5.7). - Custom update methods will also execute optimistic locking logic if they meet the parameter conditions of built-in methods.
+(version >= 3.5.7). - Custom update methods will also execute optimistic lock logic if they meet the parameter conditions of built-in methods.
 For example, a custom

 myUpdate(entity)

-is equivalent toupdateById(entity)
+method is equivalent toupdateById(entity)

 update(entity, wrapper)